Introduction to ArcGIS Places

 Esri products

-ArcGIS Places datasets are available in the following Esri products:
+ArcGIS Places datasets are available in the Esri products listed below.

 ArcGIS Pro with a Business Analyst license

-ArcGIS Pro with a Business Analyst license is available to use with all data sources.
+You can use ArcGIS Pro with a Business Analyst license with all data sources.

 Access method

-• Locally installed data with a dataset bundle: available for Data Axle annual dataset and Esri India only
+• Locally installed data with a dataset bundle—Available for the Data Axle annual dataset and Esri India only

 Documentation